 - Skilled or talented: Many children with Asperger’s syndrome are exceptionally talented or skilled in a particular area, such as music or math.

 The social use of language, commonly referred to as Pragmatic Language Therapy, is the primary focus of speech therapy for individuals diagnosed with Asperger’s Syndrome.
 Learning the socially acceptable way of taking turns, coordinating facial expressions and eye contact during conversation and understanding physical space limitations are just some of the essential skills which can be introduced and reinforced by a Great Speech therapist.

-Schedule a free consultation to discuss how a simple screening may provide you with the perfect solution.
+Schedule an introductory call to discuss how a simple screening may provide you with the perfect solution.

 “We were so lucky to find our Great Speech therapist who specialized in working with children diagnosed on the spectrum.
 She taught Erin socially-acceptable ways of making conversation and how to take turns.
 We have been playing games as a family to reinforce the skills she has been taught through online speech therapy and I think our whole family has benefitted from the experience.”